craftcms/docs/docs/commerce/3.x/loading-a-cart.md

 ## Using a URL to load a cart

 This method uses the Commerce load cart action endpoint.
 There are a couple of way this URL can be retrieved.
-Commerce provides a setting ([Commerce::\$loadCartRedirectUrl](configuration.md#loadcartredirecturl)) that allows you to specified the URL a customer will be redirected to after the cart has been loaded.
+Commerce provides a setting ([Commerce::\$loadCartRedirectUrl](configuration.md#loadcartredirecturl)) that allows you to specify the URL a customer will be redirected to after the cart has been loaded.

 ### Using Twig